About our Teachers

 Educational research has shown again and again that it is teachers who have the most significant impact on a child’s learning – not resources, technology, parental pressure, or anything else.
 I am therefore very happy to be able to introduce our wonderful teaching team, confident that they will ensure this is a year of tremendous growth and learning for our students.

 My name is Bianca Koster and I’m from the Netherlands.
-I am the PYP Coordinator and Senior Teacher managing the school library and ESL.
+I am the PYP Coordinator and Senior Teacher managing the school library.

 I have an MA in Multidisciplinary Studies, and have more recently become an International Baccalaureate Workshop Leader, Team Visitor and Reader in the Asia-Pacific region, as well as a School Accreditation Team Visitor for the Council of International Schools.